idubrov/MinecraftMod/docs/electric_stuff.md

 ### Batteries

-Batteries are used for all electric tools, but they can also be used as a fuel.
+Batteries are used for all electric tools and power armor, but they can also be used as a fuel.
 When used in a furnace as a fuel, one battery lasts 3200 ticks (160 seconds).

 | Item    | Ingredients                                              | Recipe                                                                 |
 |---------|----------------------------------------------------------|------------------------------------------------------------------------|